nla-group/classix/README.md

 Try the .explain() method to explain the clustering.
 ```

-Let's take a look at the data distribution and clustering result:
+Let's take a look at the data and how it has been clustered:
 ```Python
 clx.explain(plot=True, figsize=(2,2), sp_fontsize=12)
 ```